EVODelavega/conventional-hooks/README.md

 1. Ensure scripts are portable.
 These hooks have been tested on Linux only.
 Mac runs an old version of bash by default, so POSIX BRE for the matching might be advisable.
 2. Expand on hooks when applying patches, rebasing, merging, ...
 3. See whether the pre-commit hook can be used as a pre-push hook to avoid making a minor change to `CHANGELOG.md`.
-4. Automate hook deployment/customisation (ie have scripts to set up the hooks, use parameters to customise them during deployment).